Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-This slow erosion is what's going to completely collapse it.
+You know, this slow erosion is what's going to completely collapse it.

-So yeah, halal food is an important one, actually.
+So, yeah, halal food is an important one, actually.

 Ban it.